AleksandarPredic/wordpress-docker-compose/README.md

 For convenience you may add a new entry into your hosts file.

+## Rebuilding docker wp image after changes

+If you need to update the PHP version of the docker image used for wp, edit the Dockerfile in `config/php/Dockerfile` and then run `docker-compose up -d --build wp`

 ## Usage

 ### Using scripts to start, stop or interact with containers